There are many options of AED cabinet and the market is growing quickly with new products being developed continually by different manufacturers.

 Alarm system - choosing a cabinet that has an alarm can be useful as this helps deter tampering and theft.
 The alarm also helps alert others to the emergency that is taking place.

-Lighting - most outdoor AED cabinets are supplied complete with lighting so the AED can be visible under dark conditions.
-Some AED cabinets only have lighting to the inside of the cabinet once opened so with this type of cabinet it important that it is situated in a position that has external lighting to ensure the cabinet is always visible in an emergency.
+Lighting - most outdoor AED cabinets are supplied complete with lighting so the AED can be visible dark conditions.
+Some AED cabinets only have lighting to the inside of the cabinet once opened so we recommend that any outdoor defibrillator cabinet is situated in a position that has external lighting to ensure the cabinet is always visible in an emergency.

 Power system - there are different options available each with pros and cons.
 There are plug in cabinets that need no wiring however with this option there is always a risk that somebody might accidentally turn the cabinet off even if you put a sign up near the switch!
-As the cabinet will be on the outside of the building it is still advisable to use a qualified and competent electrician to install your cabinet.
+As the cabinet will be on the outside of the building it is still advisable to use a qualified and competent electrician to install your cabinet to ensure it meets current regulations.

 A hardwired cabinet is usually the most effective option but will require an electrician to complete the the installation.
 Some cabinets will require a transformer/power supply unit as this ensures the electrical supply going into the cabinet is low voltage.